After her first visit, Mabel plunged into a passionate love affair with Emily’s married brother Austin Dickinson, who lived next door to his sister.

 A second volume of poems was printed in 1891, but Higginson didn’t like Mabel Todd’s alterations and quit.

 On her own, Mabel Loomis Todd extensively changed Emily Dickinson’s poems for a third volume.

 Austin died of overwork in 1895.
 He had bequeathed a piece of land to Mabel and David Todd, who had remained a friend despite his affair with his wife.
 Lavinia challenged the bequest in court and won.
-As a result of the falling out, Emily Dickinson’s manuscripts were split between the Todd and Dickinson families.
+As a result of the falling out, the Todd and Dickinson families split Emily’s manuscripts.

-Austin’s daughter, Martha Dickinson Bianchi, produced four books of Emily’s poems and two biographies between 1913 and 1937.Mabel Loomis Todd and her daughter Millicent published more of Emily’s poems in their possession between 1931 and 1955.
+Austin’s daughter, Martha Dickinson Bianchi, produced four books of Emily’s poems and two biographies between 1913 and 1937.Mabel Loomis Todd and her daughter Millicent published more of Emily’s poems between 1931 and 1955.

 Photos: Austin Dickinson courtesy Yale University Manuscripts & Archives Digital Images Database; Mabel Loomis Todd from American Women: Fifteen Hundred Biographies with Over 1,400 Portraits; Emily Dickinson courtesy Amherst College Archives & Special Collections.
+Bald Eagle by Fyn Kynd, CC by 2.0.
 With thanks to Austin and Mabel: The Amherst Affair and Love Letters of Austin Dickinson and Mabel Loomis Todd by Polly Longsworth.